gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-10/index.md

-- You can now enable the HTTP endpoint for the Data API on Aurora Serverless using the new 'enable_http_endpoint' input variable.
+- You can now enable the HTTP endpoint for the Data API on Aurora Serverless using the new &apos;enable_http_endpoint&apos; input variable.